 - ½ tsp Vanilla extract

 - Add egg yolks and sugar into a large bowl and mix until well blended.6 large egg yolks, 1 cup Sugar

 - Add milk, cinnamon, nutmeg, and vanilla extract into a small saucepan.
 Then, bring all to a low boil on medium heat while stirring.2 cups Milk, ½ tsp Cinnamon, ½ tsp Nutmeg, ½ tsp Vanilla extract

 - Slowly add the mixture to the bowl with sugar and add yolk.
 Ensure to combine everything is thoroughly before continuing with the next step.

-- Return the mix to your saucepan and heat it up to 160°F while stirring, use a thermometer for easy measuring.
+- Return the content of your bowl to your saucepan and heat it up to 160°F while stirring, use a thermometer for easy measuring.
 Then, remove the pot from the heat.

 - Whisk in the heavy cream and your choice of rum, bourbon, or brandy while the mix is cooling.1 cup Heavy cream, 1 cup Liquor

 - Strain the finished eggnog with the help of a fine-mesh strainer and store it in the fridge to chill before serving.